joan-verguizas/Language-Competition-Dynamics/README.md

 ## Model Description

-In today's interconnected world, languages no longer have the natural or political borders that once separated them.
-This has led to the spread of languages beyond their places of origin, giving rise to bilingual communities.
-Within these communities, the coexistence of languages leads to a dynamic in which they compete for dominance in everyday communication.

 To simulate language competition, we use a lattice-like structure with $N = L \times L$ nodes, where each node represents an agent (speaker) in the bilingual community.
 Each node is initialized randomly with an equal probability of belonging to different linguistic communities.

 Once the initial state is set, we iterate over a number of epochs, each consisting of selecting a random node $i$ from the lattice.
 We compute the local densities $\sigma_i$ of each linguistic community in the neighborhood of agent $i$.
 Based on these local densities, the agent's transition probabilities between linguistic communities are calculated.
 By sampling a random number using these probabilities, we determine the linguistic community of the agent.